moby/moby/docs/reference/api/docker_remote_api_v1.21.md

 -   **CpuShares** - An integer value containing the container's CPU Shares (ie. the relative weight vs other containers).
 -   **CpuPeriod** - The length of a CPU period in microseconds.
+-   **CpuQuota** - Microseconds of CPU time that the container can get in a CPU period.
 -   **Cpuset** - Deprecated please don't use.
 Use `CpusetCpus` instead.
 -   **CpusetCpus** - String value containing the `cgroups CpusetCpus` to use.
 -   **CpusetMems** - Memory nodes (MEMs) in which to allow execution (0-3, 0,1).
 Only effective on NUMA systems.